shane-kercheval/sik-llms/README.md

 ## Observability with OpenTelemetry

 sik-llms supports OpenTelemetry for comprehensive observability of your LLM operations.
+There are two ways to use telemetry:

-### Quick Start
+### 🚀 Option 1: Zero-Config (Recommended for Quick Start)

+Perfect for prototypes, scripts, and getting started quickly:

 1. Install with telemetry support:
    ```bash